New definitions of privacy for mobile users & apps

 Diverging conceptions of privacy

-Because metadata as transactional and social interactions, unlike contents of email and private communications, are not enough protected by laws, they can be accessed anytime by agencies, under the secretive obligations to disclose personal data with suspicions of terrorism or criminal activities.
+Because metadata as transactional and social interactions, unlike contents of email and private communications, are not enough protected by laws, they can be accessed anytime by agencies, under the secretive obligations to disclose personal data with suspicions of terrorism or criminal activities imposed by abusive tagging.

 With the micro-targeting of megadata, locational data, individual preferences and online transactions, securitists argue that by tracking users’ timetable and preferred locations, they can produce micro-targeting to down the search to specific persons and their networks.

 But Police Departments have obtained access from Google to data collected on smartphones or any devices that had been within an area of a crime scene at specific times, including from random persons.
-Google also have been providing informations and data belonging individuals who were not even connected to the crime itself, leading to one person being wrongly emprisonned due to an error in phone-call source location.
+Google also has been providing informations and data belonging to individuals who were not even connected to the crime scene, leading to one person being wrongly jailed due to an error in phone-call source location.

 As specified in the US Fourth Amendment, the right to be left alone is a vital right : “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”.

-The need for privacy as the right of withdrawing from public affairs should not be left aside, leaving behind overexposed communities prejudiced by the criminalization of their lifestyles, cultural background or lacking means and ressources to adress the issue, with the risk of criminalizing digital behaviours with subjective moral judgements.
+The need for privacy as the right of withdrawing from public affairs should not be left aside, leaving behind overexposed communities prejudiced by the criminalisation of their lifestyles, cultural background and who lack the means and ressources to address the issue by law, with the risk of criminalizing digital behaviours with subjective moral judgements.